pudeIko/piva/docs/source/dataloaders.rst

 Implemented Dataloaders
 -----------------------

-Table below shows list of **Dataloader** corresponding to Light Sources and data formats currently implemented within :mod:`piva`, together with the most recent dates when the **Dataloader** was tested.
+Table below shows list of **Dataloader** corresponding to light sources and data formats currently implemented within :mod:`piva`, along with the most recent dates when the **Dataloader** was tested.

 .. table::